There are many people and companies out there offering to take your dog in to train them for a period of usually 2 to 4 weeks. So how do you choose?

 EXAMPLE: a dog is taught to walk next to the handler by being rewarded many many times with treats in that position, making that position very positive and valuable to the dog.
 The dog starts to stay in the position much more in the anticipation of more great treats.

 Results: Dogs trained with positive methods will not show the stress behaviors and fear that the force trained dogs show.
 They tend to be happy learners and enjoy training.
 They will often offer behaviors to try to figure things out, and be independent thinkers.
 Their ears will be up, tails wagging, and have a happy disposition.
-Results aren’t transformational because with this method the personality and spirit of the dog is preserved, so it’s the same.
+Results aren’t transformational because with this method the personality and spirit of the dog is preserved, so it’s the same dog with more knowledge.

 The flip side of this is some dogs are more difficult than others.
 While yes, it is possible to train purely positively, the time commitment, dedication, and consistency required to maintain this training results in failure for many dog owners.
 They are often made to feel like failures and bad dog owners for not succeeding with these methods and may even quit trying and rehome their dog.
 In a board and train program, the most common complaint about this method is the training doesn’t “stick” well when the dog goes home.
 Often this is because the owner does not have the same skill, timing, and consistency as the professional trainer.